-Build Environment Code Insight Plugin Performs automated scanning of Package Manager and Build Tools Apache Ant Plugin Apache Ant as part of the build process. and bund 10015 Gradle Plugin Gradle projects as part of the build process.
+Build Environment Code Insight Plugin Performs automated scanning of CI Tools Azure DevOps Extension An Azure DevOps workspace as part of the build process.
+Bamboo Plugin A Bamboo workspace as part of the build process (on Local Agents only) GitLab Plugin GitLab projects as part of the build process.
+Jenkins Plugin A Jenkins workspace as part of the build process.
+A separate plugin is available (called the Scan Schedule Plugin) that enables you to simply schedule the scan of a codebase residing on the Code Insight scan server via the Jenkins scheduler.
+TeamCity Plugin TeamCity projects as part of the build process.
+Package Manager Apache Ant Plugin Apache Ant as part of the build process. and Build 100is Gradle Plugin Gradle projects as part of the build process.
 Maven Plugin Maven projects as part of the build process.
 Container Platforms Docker Images Plugin Docker images on a Docker server.